jay54559/Data-Version-Control/README.md

 4. train: This stage runs the model training, and stores the model.
 5. evaluate: This stage evaluates the model against test data and stores the results including a confusin matrix.

-To run the pipeline, change to
+To run the pipeline, change to dvc-sample1/dvc-sample1 and run `dvc repro`